8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 ICO is short for Initial Coin Offering.
 You can represent any real-world or digital asset with tokens issued on a blockchain.

-Then, you can sell those coins or tokens to investors who want to benefit from the increasing valuation of your tokens.
+Then, you can sell those coins or tokens to investors who want to benefit from the increasing valuation of your tokens and their potential benefits.

 This successful business model raised hundreds of millions of dollars for companies that started ICOs despite the potential capital gains taxes involved.

 ICOs are regulated in many countries, so one must carefully apply local regulations.
-Additionally, businesses must understand the tax implications of accepting cryptocurrencies, as the IRS classifies them as property.
+Additionally, businesses that issue or sell tokens should compare these offerings with other investments, understand the risks involved, and account for the tax implications of accepting cryptocurrencies, as the IRS classifies them as property.

 This leads to the necessity for detailed record-keeping of transactions to avoid legal issues.